 CAITLYN MCCRARY (President)

-Caitlyn is a communication specialist with NOAA’s Office for Coastal Management in Charleston, South Carolina.
-She designs outreach plans for a variety of data, tools, training, and resources for coastal managers and uses social media, press releases, newsletters, and other communications tools to ensure these managers have the information they need to be successful.
-She holds a masters degree in coastal environmental management from Duke University and a bachelor of science in marine science from the University of South Carolina.
+Caitlyn McCrary is a communication specialist with NOAA’s Office for Coastal Management in Charleston, South Carolina on contract with The Baldwin Group.
+She designs outreach plans for a variety of data, tools, training, and resources for coastal professionals and uses social media, press releases, newsletters, and other communications tools to ensure these professionals have the information they need to be successful.
+She holds a master’s degree in coastal environmental management from Duke University and a Bachelor of Science in marine science from the University of South Carolina.

 VANESSA MEER (Treasurer)

 Vanessa Meer has an interdisciplinary background in coastal environments, green building (including LEED, LID strategies, and Brownfield redevelopment), and sustainable business practices.
 Her experience includes environmental and geotechnical engineering and project management at the multidisciplinary engineering firm, YU & Associates, where she worked on ecological assessments, remediation and transportation projects.
 She has trained professionals for their LEED AP and Green Associate exams and done independent consulting.
 Vanessa was also an adjunct professor at Berkeley College in Manhattan – where she taught environmental conservation, an associate at Green Drinks NYC – where she organized social networking events for environmental professionals, and Manager of Water, Energy, and Environmental Services at Living City Block Brooklyn Gowanus – where she supervised technical and managerial aspects of cutting-edge redevelopment ideas for block-scale sustainability measures along the Superfund Site of the Gowanus Canal and spearheaded community outreach activities.